PerimeterX/perimeterx-node-express/README.md

 ```

 #### <a name="filterByIP"></a> Filter Traffic by IP
-An array of IP ranges / IP addresses that are always filtered and not validated by the PerimeterX Worker.
+An array of IP ranges / IP addresses that are always filtered and not validated by the PerimeterX middleware.

 **Default:** Empty